pablocasares/normalizer/docs/functions/filter_functions.md

 }
 ```

 The IsStringFilter doesn't match and return `false` value.
-Bu if we have next message:
+But if we have the next message:

 ```json
 {